Supervised learning for robust quantum control in composite-pulse systems: Further Extensions

 Up to now, we have regarded the phases as training parameters in the supervised learning model.
 Actually, the phases do not have unique specifications, and thus other physical parameters (e.g., detunings or Rabi frequencies) are also able to serve as training parameters instead.
 In the following, we investigate the feasibility of utilizing the detuning $\Delta_n$ ($n=1, \dots, N$) of each pulse as training parameters to implement robust quantum control.
-Undoubtedly, the training of Rabi frequencies can also be accomplished through a comparable procedure.
-To simplify the notation, all detuning parameters $\Delta_n$ are collectively represented by a vector $\bm{\Delta}$, i.e., $\bm{\Delta}=(\Delta_1, \dots, \Delta_N)$.
+Undoubtedly, the training of Rabi frequencies can be accomplished as well through a comparable procedure.
+To simplify the notation, all detunings $\Delta_n$ are collectively represented by a vector $\bm{\Delta}$, i.e., $\bm{\Delta}=(\Delta_1, \dots, \Delta_N)$.

-Figure~\ref{detuning_var}(a) shows the relationship between the cost function and the number of iterations for different number of detuning parameters in the training process.
-During the procedure of iterations, the detuning $\Delta_n$ is reinitialized if $\Delta_n/\Omega_n>10$.
-The reason for this can be found as follows.
-From a physical point of view, the pulse becomes highly detuned and primarily influences the phase rather than probability amplitude of quantum states when $\Delta_n$ is excessively large.
-As a result, the pulse with large $\Delta_n$ makes little contribution to population transfer, and thus needs to be reinitialized.
+Figure~\ref{detuning_var}(a) shows the relationship between the cost function and the number of iterations for different numbers of detuning parameters in the training process,in order to achieve robust population inversion.
+During the procedure, the detuning $\Delta_n$ is reinitialized if $\Delta_n/\Omega_n>10$.
+The reason for doing this can be found as follows.
+Physically, the pulse becomes highly detuned and primarily influences the phase rather than probability amplitude of quantum states when $\Delta_n$ is excessively large.
+As a result, the highly detuned pulse makes little contribution to population transfer, and thus needs to be reinitialized.